How to Lift LTO Alarm Tag on Motor Vehicle

 To help make your application for change in vehicle body design as painless as possible, we rounded up the most common questions and answers related to it.

-2. Can I apply for the change in car body from any LTO branch office?
+1. Can I apply for the change in car color from any LTO branch office?

 Yes.
-You may file the change body design application at any LTO branch, provided that they offer the service.
+You may file the change color application at any LTO branch, provided that they offer the service.

-3. Is there a difference when filing for applications for change of body designs between private and for hire vehicles?
+2. Is there a difference when filing for applications for change of color between private and for hire vehicles?

 Yes.
 Though the procedures may be similar, there are differences in documentary requirements so make sure you pay attention to it depending on your vehicle classification.